Skip to main content

 I feel like I've come home, my heart and spirit are at peace

-In 2021, Aaron brought his band to Camp Avoda, a Jewish summer camp, and it proved to be a life-changing experience.
-Aaron deeply felt a re-connection to his Jewish roots.
-After returning home to Judaism, Aaron became the much-loved Music Director and Songleader of TBA, as well as Songleader and After School Specialist at Epstein Hillel School and North Shore JCC.
-Aaron has never felt more daily joy and fulfillment now being surrounded by his spiritual family, sharing the wisdom he has acquired through his uniquely travelled path.
+In 2021, Aaron and Sarah brought their music to Aaron's childhood summer camp, Camp Avoda, and it proved to be a life-changing experience.
+Aaron deeply felt a re-connection to his Jewish roots and community.
+After returning home to Judaism, Aaron became the Music Director and Cantorial Soloist at Temple B'Nai Abraham, in Beverly, MA as well as the songleader at Epstein Hillel School in Marblehead, MA.

 Aaron has had original compositions placed with various television and film networks including CBS, NBC, The CW Network, TNT, MTV and VH1.